-Rachel Norton has served on the Board of Education since January 2009, and was elected Vice-President of the Board in January 2012.
+Rachel Norton has served on the Board of Education since January 2009, and served as Vice President and then President of the Board in 2012 and 2013.
 She has served as a member of the California School Boards Association’s Delegate Assembly since May 2009, and was appointed to the organization’s Legislative Committee in January 2012.
 At various times during her tenure on the Board, she has chaired the Rules, Curriculum, Budget and Student Assignment committees.

 Previously, Rachel served as co-chair of the Site Council at Argonne Year-Round Elementary School and as a classroom volunteer.
 She served on the SFUSD Community Advisory Committee for Special Education between 2005 and 2008, and has been an active member of Parents for Public Schools – San Francisco (PPS-SF) since 2001.
 She has also volunteered for the Autism Speaks Bay Area Advocacy Committee, which is working to secure health insurance coverage for kids with autism (in 2012, the California legislature finally passed insurance coverage for speech therapy, occupational therapy and behavioral treatment for autism spectrum disorders).
 In June 2008, she graduated from the Emerge California program, which helps Democratic women gain the political skills they need to run for public office.

 An editor and writer, Rachel has worked at The New York Times, Reuters, and CNET:The Computer Network.
 In 1996, she created the Visual Journalism course at U.C.
 Berkeley’s Graduate School of Journalism, which she co-taught for two semesters.
 Between 2007 and 2008 she worked as the part-time Editorial Director for FORA.tv in San Francisco and has done paid writing, editing and consulting for PPS-SF.
-She currently works part time as a manager and case consultant for Autism Deserves Equal Coverage, a firm that provides advocacy and assistance for families of children with autism and service providers to secure insurance coverage for autism treatment.
+She is currently the Director of Policy and Communications at the San Francisco Parks Alliance, a nonprofit that seeks to inspire and promote civic engagement and philanthropy to protect, sustain and enrich San Francisco parks, recreation and green open spaces.